HydroModPy/HydroModPy/docs/source/user_guide/config_reference/calibration.rst

                     <code class="hmp-field-name">stream_geometry_path</code>
                   </div>

-               :bdg-primary:`str` :bdg-danger:`required` :bdg-success:`user` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/calibration/config.py#L400>`__
+               :bdg-primary:`str | None` :bdg-secondary:`default = None` :bdg-success:`user` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/calibration/config.py#L422>`__

-                  Vector file holding the mapped stream network.
-Required, and read only from here: the criterion resolves no geometry of its own and does not reuse the one the hydrography data family loaded.
+                  Vector file holding the mapped stream network, read only from here: the criterion resolves no geometry of its own and does not reuse the one the hydrography data family loaded.
+The way out of 'observed_network' when neither of its two sources is the one you want scored.

             .. index:: ! tau_specific_ratio